alexanderpauul/react-sample/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project has been published in [Firebase - hosting](https://react-sample-9394f.web.app/) and [Netlify](https://elegant-bohr-3e03de.netlify.app/)

 ## Available Scripts